-Check out the handling and response of the bike; and
+Check out the handling and response of the bike; and check the comfort.

 If you have any questions, or if you feel anything about the bike is not as it should be, consult your dealer before you ride again.

 2. Safety